2024-25 Catalog

 Repeat Status: Course may be repeated.

-EPI 305 Methods in Epidemiology II 3 Credits
+EPI 305 Intermediate Epidemiology 3 Credits

 This course offers a deeper, expanded view of concepts and methods for observational epidemiological studies.
-Experiential learning activities and data collection give students opportunities to apply concepts learned in EPI304.
+Experiential learning activities and data collection give students opportunities to apply concepts learned in EPI 104.
 Topics include environmental, molecular, and genetic epidemiology, descriptive methods, analytic study designs (ecologic, cross-sectional, cohort, and case-control studies), confounding, and effect modification.
 Includes the use of multivariable models to adjust for confounding effects.
 Deeper concepts in causal inference are examined through the use of directed acyclic graphs.

 EPI 306 Lifecourse Epidemiology 3 Credits